rdoxenham/openstack-training/documentation/openstack-manual.md

 	disk size: 840M
 	cluster_size: 65536

 Note: If you've opted to use a disk-image you've already created outside of these labs, I strongly advise that you use 'virt-sysprep' to prepare the machine before importing.
+Instructions are available in Lab #2.

 Next we can create a new image within Glance and import its contents, it may take a few minutes to copy the data.
 The 'admin' account should be used to upload the image, we'll then make it public to every tenant, i.e. everybody: